Unipart: Unipart U

 In 1993, the company founded Unipart U to provide training to shop floor workers and managers.
 By 1998, Unipart U offered 180 courses for employees and had two main facilities, Learning Curve, a resource centre and Leading Edge, a training centre for new technologies.
 In 2000, the company invested £1.5 million to create a computerized training courses named 'Virtual U' and available on shop floors for its employees.

 In 2014, Unipart announced a £32m joint venture with Coventry University called The Institute for Advanced Manufacturing and Engineering, located at Unipart's manufacturing site in Coventry.
 The program received £7.9 million in funding from the Higher Education Funding Council and was also backed by George Osborne.
 Construction began on the Institute in April 2014.

 The Institute opened in 2015.
 As part of the partnership, 60 students at Coventry University divide their time between lecture halls and Unipart's manufacturing site.

-Divisions

-There are three main operating divisions within the Unipart Group: Unipart Logistics, Unipart Manufacturing and Unipart Consultancy, and within these are various business units.